-Building a PC is kind of similar to solving a jigsaw puzzle.
-You need to first find the right compatible components.
-Then you need to know where all the components need to go and finally you need to figure how they would connect and interface with each other.
+Building a PC is similar to solving a jigsaw puzzle.
+You’ll first need to find the right compatible components.
+Then you need to know where all the details need to go, and finally, you need to figure out how they would connect and interface.

-Majority of the PC components interface with each other via cables which begs the question, what are the cables needed for PC build?
+Most PC components interface via cables, which begs the question, what cables are needed for PC build?

-Essentially, there are two types of cables needed for a PC build, data cables and power cables.
-Data cables carry the information to and from the connected components to the motherboard/CPU; and power cables, well, deliver power.
+Essentially, two types of cables are needed for a PC build: data cables and power cables.
+Data cables carry the information to and from the connected components to the motherboard/CPU, and power cables deliver power.

-In the following text, I will talk in detail about the PC cables you may come across when building a PC.
+In the following text, I’ll discuss the PC cables you may encounter when building a PC.

 List of Cables Needed for PC Build